-For example, classic context dependent memory effects, in which memory is better if study and test occur in the same physical context (Godden and Baddeley 1975, but see Murre 2021), may partly depend on the extent to which a PEPPR mechanism can reinstate the study context.
+For example, classic context dependent memory effects, in which memory is better if study and test occur in the same physical context (Godden and Baddeley, 1975, but see Murre, 1975), may partly depend on the extent to which a PEPPR mechanism can reinstate the study context.
 Consistent with this possibility, Smith (1979) showed that context-dependent retrieval requires mentally reinstating study context at test.
 They eliminated the benefits of physically reinstating the study context at test by asking subjects to mentally reinstate the original study context before being tested in a different physical context.
-Similarly, encouraging subjects to think back to extra-experimental experiences between two study lists can lead to greater forgetting of the first list, presumably because by inducing mental context change that isolates lists (Delaney, Sahakyan, Kelley, & Zimmerman, 2010; Pastötter & Bäuml, 2007; Sahakyan & Kelley, 2002).
+Similarly, encouraging subjects to think back to extra-experimental experiences between two study lists can lead to greater forgetting of the first list, presumably because by inducing mental context change that isolates lists (Sahakyan and Kelley, 2002; Delaney et al., 2010; Pastötter and Bäuml, 2007).
 Models including a PEPPR mechanism could formally characterize the roles of context-based processes in these and similar effects of subject-controlled context reinstatement.

-$^4$ We thank an anonymous reviewer for making this suggestion.
+4 We thank an anonymous reviewer for making this suggestion.

 PEPPR may also be relevant when items must be encoded and accessed according to semantic context.
 For example, when exemplars from various categories are studied then retrieved, the same neural activity that differentiated categories during study can be reinstated to guide memory search.
-The degree of such reinstatement predicts the extent of category clustering during recall (Morton et al., 2013; Polyn, Natu, Cohen, & Norman, 2005), implicating a potential neural signature of PEPPR applied to semantic context.
+The degree of such reinstatement predicts the extent of category clustering during recall (Polyn et al., 2005; Morton et al., 2013), implicating a potential neural signature of PEPPR applied to semantic context.
 Another kind of semantic context is the value associated with items.
-Studies of value-based encoding show that items assigned higher values during study are better recalled (Castel, 2008) and recognized with more contextual detail (Hennessee, Castel, & Knowlton, 2017).
+Studies of value-based encoding show that items assigned higher values during study are better recalled (Castel, 2008) and recognized with more contextual detail (Hennessee et al., 2017).
 This could reflect self-directed context reinstatement to a "valuable" item category governed by a PEPPR mechanism.
-Indeed, a similar suggestion was made to account for variations in context-based retrieval across study items assigned different values (Stefanidi, Ellis, & Brewer, 2018).
+Indeed, a similar suggestion was made to account for variations in context-based retrieval across study items assigned different values (Stefanidi et al., 2018).
 Note also that when reinstating semantic context, subjects may repeatedly engage PEPPR after the initial recall attempt when the retrieved context does not automatically cue target memories.
 This could occur, for example, when transitioning recall to a new category after exhausting recall from another category or when subsequently recalling high-value items from more distant temporal contexts (i.e., non-adjacent input positions).

-Individual and group differences.
-Individual differences in context processing have long been linked to differences in memory ability (Healey, Crutchley, & Kahana, 2014; Kane, Conway, Hambrick, & Engle, 2007; Sahakyan, Abushanab, Smith, & Gray, 2014; Unsworth & Spillers, 2010b), particularly in situations that require overcoming interference (Burgoyne & Engle, 2020; Hasher & Zacks, 1988; Healey, 2016; Kane & Engle, 2000; Unsworth & Engle, 2007).
-There have been few attempts to formally model these differences (Healey & Kahana, 2014; Lehman & Malmberg, 2013).
+Individual and group differences Individual differences in context processing have long been linked to differences in memory ability (Kane et al., 2007; Unsworth and Spillers, 2010b; Healey et al., 2014; Sahakyan et al., 2014), particularly in situations that require overcoming interference (Hasher and Zacks, 1988; Healey, 2016; Unsworth and Engle, 2007; Kane and Engle, 2000; Burgoyne and Engle, 2020).
+There have been few attempts to formally model these differences (Lehman and Malmberg, 2013; Healey and Kahana, 2014).
 Variation in the efficiency of the PEPPR mechanism may contribute to such associations.
 For example, people with better cognitive control abilities organize their retrieval from target contexts more efficiently.
-This has been shown in associations between working memory capacity and both context-based recall (Healey et al., 2014; Spillers & Unsworth, 2011; Wahlheim et al., 2019) and the selection of encoding and retrieval strategies (Unsworth, Miller, & Robison, 2019; Unsworth & Spillers, 2010a).
+This has been shown in associations between working memory capacity and both context-based recall (Healey et al., 2014; Spillers and Unsworth, 2011; Wahlheim et al., 2019) and the selection of encoding and retrieval strategies (Unsworth et al., 2019; Unsworth and Spillers, 2010a).